Three Activities to Do with Your Newborn for Their Development

 • Calms both baby and parent 5.
 Baby Massage (Malish):

-• After bath with oil
+• After bath with a gentle, baby-safe oil

 • Gentle, firm strokes